Luke5273/Ainsley-TG/Locations/General Structures/District Hideout.md

 - Is pretty standardised, devils and all that
 - Used as the general hideout
 - seen as smallest unit, mini doesnt really have any freedom while these folks do
-- Normally about 30 people staying there full time
+- Normally about 30 people staying there employed full time
 	- guards
+		- 3x8 hour shifts
 	- cleaning
+		- 2xweek
-	- cook
+	- cook/servers
-	-
+	- specific to specialties

 - Entry
 	- entry through a fake sewer grate, normally near a business that is being offered [[protection]]